Want to do this tour self guided?

 Terrain

-The route is part of the National Cycle Network and follows traffic-free cycle paths and quiet rural roads.
+The Caledonia Way cycle route follows traffic-free cycle paths and quiet rural roads.
 There are forest trails with some roots and stones, and forestry roads with small sections of rough track with chunky, looser gravel.
-Notably on Day 5 where there is no alternative option.
+Notably on Day 6 where there is no alternative option.

 There will be ups and downs on most days, with very few flat sections.
 Most days have frequent but short climbs, however there are some longer hills dotted throughout.
 With this in mind we would recommend a decent level of fitness to enjoy the route.